-PROCEDURES.
-Please refer to the pre-auth Benefit Description You pay Surgical procedures A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon After satisfying the annual deductible, 20% coinsurance of our Plan allowance Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery) a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over.
-Insertion of internal prosthetic devices .
-See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., vasectomy) Treatment of burns
+PROCEDURES .
+Please refer to the pre-authorization information shown in Section 3.
+Benefit Description You pay Surgical procedures A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery ) Surgical treatment of morbid obesity (bariatric surgery) a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over.
+Insertion of internal prosthetic devices.
+See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., vasectomy) Treatment of burns After satisfying the annual deductible, 30% coinsurance of our Plan allowance Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
+Not covered: • Reversal of voluntary sterilization • Surgery related to gender reassignment All charges